josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/☕️_Post_Imperial_Weather/🥔_potatoes_not_bombs.md

 When all options are unsafe, people choose the danger they can bear.

 This complicates later imagery of civilians in shelters.
 A shelter is not automatically evidence of adequate protection.
 It can also be evidence that ordinary life has been forced to live around the expectation of violence.

+This can become a, "fact of life", and swiftly normalised.

 ---